Key facts

 - visual language.

-By consistently connecting with industry and working on real-world briefs, you'll develop your professional identity and hone your communication and leadership skills.
-By the time you graduate, you’ll have a creative portfolio, budding professional network and invaluable industry knowledge to thrive in a sustained creative career in the multifaceted world of screen production.
+By consistently connecting with industry and working on real-world briefs, you will develop your professional identity and hone your communication and leadership skills.
+By the time you graduate, you will have a creative portfolio, budding professional network and invaluable industry knowledge to thrive in a sustained creative career in the multifaceted world of screen production.

 Read MoreCourse information